sanni1244/calculator/README.md

 <h2>React Calculator App</h2>

 Welcome to the React Calculator app repository!
-This calculator is built using the React framework, providing a modern and responsive user interface for performing mathematical operations.
+This calculator is built using the React framework, providing a modern and responsive user interface for performing mathematical operations. <br/>
-<h2><a href='https://sanni1244.github.io/calculator/'>Calculator app</a></h2>
+<a href='https://sanni1244.github.io/calculator/'>Calculator app</a>

 <h3>Features:</h3>